haralwit/pu-afkforum/README.md

 # AFKForum

 AFKForum is a website-based forum made for gamers.
 Through threads they can share thoughts and experiences, as well as discussing whatever gaming related topic their heart desires.
+The project is developed as a part of a task given in TDT4140, which is a subject at NTNU.

 A link to the gitLab repository: [https://gitlab.stud.idi.ntnu.no/tdt4140-2020/20](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/20)